Diwakar98/COL216-Assignments/README.md

 - Assignment1: Gaining experience to MIPS Assembly Language and MIPS Assembly Program.
 - Assingment2: MIPS Assembly Program to emulate a two-player Tic-Tac-Toe game.
 - Assignment3: Design of simple MIPS Processor to execute basic instructions or R and I type
 - Assignment4: Simulate and synthesize the Processor of Assignment3 using Vivado and test on the FPGA Basys3 board.
-Load and Store take 2 cycles each other ALU instruction takes 1 cycle each.
 - Assignment5: Include branch and jump instructions in the Assingment4.
 - Assignment6: Simulate and synthesize the Processor of Assignment5 using Vivado and test on the FPGA Basys3 board.
 - Assignment7: Build MULTICYCLE Processor (not Pipelined) in C++.